Rohitkr2510/NodesMySQL/README.md

 ## Database
 - Database Dump: [database folder](/db_dump)

+### Hospital and Psychiatrist Details
+- 4 hospitals added with corresponding details.
+- 5 psychiatrists associated with each hospital.

+### Patients
+- 30 patients randomly generated.
+- Upon creating a new patient, a random psychiatrist is associated with them.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/Rohitkr2510/NodesMySQL`
 2. Install dependencies: `npm install`
 3. Set up your environment variables by creating a `.env` file.
 4. Start the server: `npm start`

 ## Postman Collection
 - Hospital Api: [Link](https://elements.getpostman.com/redirect?entityId=32368280-0d67afc3-359b-4b04-90c1-ae901db7be5a&entityType=collection)

 Feel free to explore the codebase, test the API endpoints using Postman or Swagger, and review the database structure.
 If you have any questions or issues, please don't hesitate to contact.